 Freelancing: An Editor's Journey

 It has always been my dream to edit fantasy novels.
 When I finally set about making that dream a reality, I found pages upon pages of advice and tips; it was a bit overwhelming!
-Here, I’ve laid out the process I followed, some spreadsheets to help track your progress and finances, and some mistakes I made in the hopes that I can help others follow their passion.
+Here, I’ve laid out the process I followed, a couple spreadsheets to help track your progress and finances, and some mistakes I made in the hopes that I can help others follow their passion.

 Establishing a Career in Freelancing: